top of page

 What stories do U.S. adults tell themselves about science – and how might such insights help us formulate more refined hypotheses about how science gets polarized in social discourse?
 Our iterative, design-research approach encompassed three methodologies from ethnographic and design research: in-depth, open-ended interviews; an online collage exercise with followup interviews, and a survey of 500+ adults from different educational backgrounds.

-We discovered that Americans tell themselves very different stories about science, but cluster around “a body of knowledge” and “a process.”
+We discovered that Americans tell themselves very different stories about science, but cluster around “a body of knowledge” and “ a process.”
 For most, science is not “top of mind” unless it’s relevant to personal decision-making.
 People see no inherent conflict between science and “faith.”
 And overall, people feel positive about science, despite concerns about bias.
+The approach, methodology and findings are discussed in our final report: The Stories We Tell Ourselves About Science: Listening to American Adults.
+This project was funded by the Templeton World Charity Foundation.

 Funder /